bourne44/cachefence/README.md

 ## When you need this

-If only a handful of requests ever share a key, plain cache-aside is fine — you don't need this. cachefence earns its keep when *many* requests hit the *same* key at the *same* moment and rebuilding it is expensive (a slow query, an upstream call).
+If only a handful of requests ever share a key, plain cache-aside is fine.
+You don't need this. cachefence earns its keep when *many* requests hit the *same* key at the *same* moment and rebuilding it is expensive (a slow query, an upstream call).
 That's exactly when the naive pattern turns one expired key into